Foreign nationals evacuate Niger as regional tensions rise

-NIAMEY, Niger — (AP) — Foreign nationals lined up outside an airport in Niger's capital Wednesday morning waiting for a French military evacuation flight, while a regional bloc continued talks about its response to the military coup that took place last week.
+NIAMEY, Niger — (AP) — Foreign nationals lined up outside an airport in Niger's capital Wednesday morning to wait for a French military evacuation flight, while a regional bloc continued talks about its response to the military coup that took place last week.

 An Italian military aircraft landed in Rome on Wednesday with 99 passengers, including 21 Americans and civilians from other countries, said the Italian defense minister.